anthonylangsworth/EDMFAT/README.md

 2. (Optional) Go to "File" -> "Preferences", navigate to the "Minor Faction Activity Tracker" tab and change the "Minor Faction" to the one you want to support or undermine.
 This name must EXACTLY match the in-game name.
 I recommend copying it from Inara or similar to be certain.
 This is saved and so only needs to be done once.
 3. Play Elite: Dangerous, supporting or undermining your minor faction.
 4. Minor faction-relevant activity will be captured and appear in the EDMC window.
 The plug-in tracks missions, selling bounty vouchers, selling combat bonds, trade (positive, negative and black market) and selling cartography data.
 The plug-in cannot track conflict zones due to limitations with **Elite: Dangerous**.
+5. (Optional) Change the minor faction to report activity for or against a different minor faction as per step 2.
+This can be done at any time.
+Previous activity is retained.
-5. When done, press the "Copy" button to copy the activity to the Windows clipboard.
+6. When done, press the "Copy" button to copy your activity to the Windows clipboard.
-6. Paste it into your squadron's Discord channels or wherever you report activity.
+7. Paste it into your squadron's Discord channels or wherever you report activity.

 Limitations:
 1. The plug-in is not state-aware.
 For example, the influence of a minor faction in a "War" state is fixed until the war completes.
 However, this plug-in will still track missions and other activity as normal.